model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ```

 The benefit is that stubs are specified per harness, and (using modules) it might be possible to group stubs together.
-The downside is that multiple annotations are required and the stub mappings themselves are remote from the harness.
+The downside is that multiple annotations are required and the stub mappings themselves are remote from the harness (at the harness you would know what stub is being used, but not what it is replacing).
+There are also several issues that would need to be resolved:

+- How do you mock multiple functions with the same stub?
+(Especially if, say, harness A wants to use `stub1` to mock `foo`, and harness B wants to use `stub1` to mock `bar`.)
+- How do you combine stub sets defined via modules?
+Would you use the module hierarchy?
+- If you use modules to define stub sets, are these modules regular modules or not?
+In particular, given that modules can contain other constructs than functions, how should we interpret the extra stuff?

 ### Alternative #4: Specify stubs in a file